iriediese/sef21_2/README.md

 TODO

 ### Development history
 We started by creating the code skeleton for the project and a gitignore that got lost.
-With the provided jetti configuration we split the work and pairprogrammed the compile and clone functionality using the jGit API and Maven Invoker.
+With the provided Jetty configuration we split the work and pair-programmed the compile and clone functionalities using the jGit API and Maven Invoker.
 Afterwards we merged the branches together and did some more stuff.
 Then we created a mock-up project to test the functionality of the CI server.
-We also whote tests for the mock-up in order to test that fungtionality aswell.
-At the same time the e-mail link was written in order for the server to notify the user of the build succes. rest is TODO
+We also whote tests for the mock-up in order to test that functionality as well.
+At the same time the e-mail link was wrote in order for the server to notify the user of the build success. rest is TODO

 ### Pass+ criteria
 TODO